As an Amazon Associate we earn from qualifying purchases .

 Bottom line

 If you’re wondering what is the best VR headset you should look no further than the Pimax Crystal Light.
-While it isn’t a beginner-friendly solution, the Pimax Crystal Light is a VR powerhouse with several unique features.
+While it isn’t the best VR headset for beginners due to complex software, the Pimax Crystal Light is a VR powerhouse with several unique features.
 If you’re after mesmerizing VR experiences and you have a powerful PC, don’t miss it.

 General overview